emgre/NEStor/README.md

 # NEStor
 [![Build Status](https://travis-ci.org/emgre/NEStor.svg?branch=master)](https://travis-ci.org/emgre/NEStor)

-NEStor is a Nintendo Entertainment System (NES)/Famicom emulator written in C++11 and fully tested.
+NEStor is a Nintendo Entertainment System (NES)/Famicom emulator written in C++11 with extensive unit tests.
 It is still a work in progress, but the 6502 emulator is starting to be interesting.

 ## How to build
 This project uses CMake.
 Therefore, you simply need to run CMake and set the parameters as desired.
-I personnaly use the latest version of Visual Studio for programming and it works great.
-I tested it once on a Linux virtual machine and the makefile generated was compiling everything as it should.
+My main development platform is the latest version of Visual Studio on Windows 10.
+The master branch of this project is also built with GCC 4.8.4 and Clang 3.5.0 automatically by [Travis CI](https://travis-ci.org/emgre/NEStor) and all the unit tests are runned with both executables.

 If you build it with the unit tests, please be sure to use the `--recursive` parameter when cloning the repository in order to download [Google Test](https://github.com/google/googletest).
 It will be compiled automatically by CMake and the tests will be available for CTest.